2013 South Korean sabotage plot: Organizational structure

-The RO was reported to have been organized in 2003 under the guidance of Lee Seok-ki with about 130 persons, most of whom had been the member of the South Kyunggi Committee of the People's Democratic Revolutionary Party(PDRP), the illegal pro-North Korean organization.
+The RO was reported to have been organized in 2003 under the guidance of Lee Seok-ki with about 130 persons, most of whom had been the member of the South Kyunggi Committee of the People's Democratic Revolutionary Party (PDRP), the illegal pro-North Korean organization.

 The organizational structure of the RO, provided by the National Intelligence Service, is as follows.
 Under Lee Seok-ki, the person in charge, the RO has "the Central Committee" which consists of four regional and two sectional divisions.
-The four regional divisions are the East Kyunggi, the South Kyunggi, the Central West Kyunggi, and the North Kyunggi, where "Kyunggi" is the name of a province that forms a big metropolitan area around Seoul city. the East Kyunggi is led by Jo Yang-won (the representative of Social Trend Institute) as a senior cell leader, and Kim Keun-rae (a Kyunggi provincial vice chairman of the UPP) as a junior cell leader.
+The four regional divisions are the East Kyunggi, the South Kyunggi, the Central West Kyunggi, and the North Kyunggi, where "Kyunggi" is the name of a province that forms a big metropolitan area around Seoul. the East Kyunggi is led by Jo Yang-won (the representative of Social Trend Institute) as a senior cell leader, and Kim Keun-rae (a Kyunggi provincial vice chairman of the UPP) as a junior cell leader.
 Lee Sang-ho (an adviser of Kyunggi Alliance for Progressive Movement), as a senior cell leader, is in charge of the South Kyunggi.
-The Central West Kyunggi is controlled by Hong Soon-seok (a Kyunggi provincial vice chairman of the UPP) as a senior cell leader, and Han Dong-geun (a former Suwon city chairman of the UPP) as a junior cell leader.
-The North Kyunggi is under the charge of Kim Hong-ryul (the Kyunggi provincial chairman of the UPP) as a senior cell leader, and Lee Young-chun(a Kyunggi-Paju branch manager of Korean Confederation of Trade Union) as a junior cell leader.
-The two sectional divisions are the Central Team led by Woo Wi-young (an ex-spokesman of the UPP) and the Youth Team managed by Park Min-jung(a former youth chairman of the UPP).
+The Central West Kyunggi is controlled by Hong Soon-seok (a Kyunggi provincial vice chairman of the UPP) as a senior cell leader, and Han Dong-geun (a former Suwon chairman of the UPP) as a junior cell leader.
+The North Kyunggi is under the charge of Kim Hong-ryul (the Kyunggi provincial chairman of the UPP) as a senior cell leader, and Lee Young-chun (a Kyunggi-Paju branch manager of Korean Confederation of Trade Union) as a junior cell leader.
+The two sectional divisions are the Central Team led by Woo Wi-young (an ex-spokesman of the UPP) and the Youth Team managed by Park Min-jung (a former youth chairman of the UPP).

 Evidence showed several public servants are included among 130 RO members.
 Those public servants also participated in the secret meeting of the RO.
 They were known to work at the community centers or county offices in Kyunggi Province, where most members of the East Kyunggi Coalition of the UPP have residence.